 Translating and localising your product/service presents an excellent benefit for your business in terms of local search.
 Your target customers or clients use local keywords while searching for products or services on search engines.
 On optimising your website, blog, app, help documents, etc. for local keywords, your local search engine ranking will increase.
 Consequently, these customers will be able to find your business when they need it.

 If you are selling a service – say a restaurant or a salon – which requires your customers to visit you at your place of business, this is a huge advantage.
 For instance, your restaurant or salon can appear in the “near me” suggestions that search engines like Google provide to their users.

-Adobe realized that organic traffic its website received for non-branded keywords was low.
+Adobe realised that the organic traffic its website received for non-branded keywords was low.
 Hence, it started country-specific keyword research.
-Based on this research, Adobe localized a large part of its content and produced more localized content.
-Adobe’s localization efforts helped its content rank better in different countries.
+Based on this research, Adobe localised a large part of its content and produced more localised content.
+Adobe’s localisation efforts helped its content rank better in different countries.

 India is a few years away from becoming the third-largest consumer market in the world.
 No matter which industry you are operating in, Indian consumers are a considerable part of your target audience.
 These consumers are looking for personalised products and services packaged with their native languages and culturally relevant content.
 Providing them with a perfectly localised product or service is the only way to turn them into loyal customers or clients.